Etimo/photo-garden/README.md

 Run `./docker-build.sh` to build and `docker load` the images, and then run `docker-compose up` to start everything.

+## Caching

+All our CI builds are cached, which you can use to dramatically speed up your first-time build times.
+To enable the cache, download [Cachix](https://cachix.org/) and then run `cachix use photogarden`.

 ## Adding new dependencies

 Remote dependencies (from NPM) are automatically picked up from `yarn.lock`, and just require a rebuild.